 The percentage is a calculation based on a combination of your payment history, your current debts, the length of your credit history, and the types of credit you have used.

 Each lender has their own calculation method, which they do not publicly disclose in detail.
 Every lender will check your credit score as part of the mortgage application process.
-No lender will skip your credit check.
-Know that.
+No lender will skip your credit check; know that.

 Some people have a good credit score because they historically pay their debts on time.
 Whilst, others have a bad credit score due to repeatedly failing to pay their debts on time, or at all.
-Many young people entering the workforce, or people who have never borrowed money, have no credit score.
+Many young people entering the workforce, or people who have never borrowed money, have 0 credit score.

-No credit score?
+0 credit score?
 How to easily build your credit score

-If you have no credit score, you could apply for a mortgage with a non-high street lender, or speak with a mortgage broker.
+If you have 0 credit score, you could apply for a mortgage with a non-high street lender, or speak with a mortgage broker.
 However, it’s better to take at least six months to build your credit score.
 Having a credit history will make you eligible for more loans with different lenders.

 Though it’s tempting sign up with any lender who offers you a loan, it’s important to find the lowest interest rate.
 This will keep your monthly mortgage repayments at a minimal.